WhitakerLab/WhitakerLabProjectManagement/talk-proposals/CogX-TuringWay-MS.md

 - _Breadth of domain application_

 Online behaviour over the last months during the COVID-19 pandemic has shifted significantly.
-With buzzwords like “flatten the curve” and trending hashtags on Twitter like “#StayHomeSaveLives”, we have become more inclined to keep abreast of what exactly is going on in our communities.
+With buzzwords like "flatten the curve" and trending hashtags on Twitter like "#StayHomeSaveLives", we have become more inclined to keep abreast of what exactly is going on in our communities.
 Digital technologies and approaches are playing vital roles in creating opportunities for us to take meaningful actions as leaders, researchers, innovators and community members.
 Already 100s of online projects have been launched to promote data-driven solutions that can take on medical and social challenges related to coronavirus pandemic.
 Individuals, who want to lead and participate in such projects, are collaborating to identify interdisciplinary applications of artificial intelligence and machine learning.